drkhero/Vultures/README.md

 Users "Daniel", "Ryan", and "Dark_Hero" are allowed to fund and check user balances with the following commands:

-- `!fund [username]` to fund a user's balance with an ammount of bits.
+- `!fund [username]` to fund a user's balance with an amount of bits.
 - `!bal [username]` to check a user's balance.
 - `fixBal [username]` to correct a user's balance.